Wednesday, August 31, 2011

 Before I left on Thursday from the set up of the arts festival, I was told that the schedule had changed again and that we would be working the full day on Friday...7 a.m. - 11 p.m.
 WHAT?!?!?
 Ok, I was not really looking forward to it, but I have to admit it was a fun day, we got a lot done and I made it home without falling asleep.
 However, Friday literally kicked my ass!

 I arrived at the site and we immediately went to work to get things ready for the wall raising at noon.
 My task...assemble the entire front wall of the house to be lifted as one complete section for the wall raising.
 With my tool belt strapped on and one other Habitat team member to assist, off we went.
-Now, the end result was to have them nailed together and the door and window openings cut out so it actually looked like an unfinished front of a house.
+Now, the end result was to have the entire front walls of the house nailed together with the door and window openings cut out so it actually looked like an unfinished front of a house.
 By the time I left for lunch with some friends, not only did you see the door and window openings cut and the front wall as one unit; it was blue boarded, lines were snapped for siding, and the windows were actually installed.
 Woo-hoo!!

 Even though I didn't get to see the wall raising, when I got back, two different teams were working to set the walls for the sides of the house and another team waiting in the wings to start setting the interior walls.
 By supper (6 p.m.), all exterior and interior walls were set, scaffolding was put up, and trusses were lifted to the top of the house.
 After supper, trusses were set, safety rails were installed for the roof, siding was starting to go on and the front porch was coming together.
 The night ended with me leading a group of volunteers on the roof with 1/3 of the roof sheeted under the lights, a dark sky behind us and fireworks going off at the baseball stadium.
 A great view from the roof.
 Too bad we were all kicked off before they were over.